prashantbajiya48-pp/Computer-Vision-KMeans-Java/README.md

 The objective of this project is to divide an image into meaningful regions using the K-Means clustering algorithm.
 Each pixel is assigned to one of K clusters according to its colour values.

 ## 3. Technologies Used
+- Java
-- Python
+- Java AWT
-- OpenCV
+- Java BufferedImage
-- NumPy
+- Java ImageIO
 - K-Means Clustering

 ## 4. Project Structure